 3 steps for delivering network automation at scale

-My previous post looked at how taking a ‘brick-by-brick’ approach to network automation can help you get quick wins compared to lengthy, expensive deployments that span multiple systems and departments.
+In our previous post we looked at how taking a ‘brick-by-brick’ approach to network automation can help you get quick wins compared to lengthy, expensive deployments that span multiple systems and departments.
 It also showcased some examples of key use cases that deliver instant value for your business, including zero-touch provisioning for optical lambdas to support capacity requirements in the IP-MPLS layer using Ciena Blue Planet Multi-Domain Service Orchestration (MDSO) software.

 The next step on your automation journey: deployment at scale

 As we’ve seen already, the incremental approach to rolling out automation use cases is a great way to start, but you’ll need to scale up your efforts pretty fast if you want to extend the benefits out to all your divisions and operating companies.

 But deploying automation projects at scale is never going to be all smooth sailing, especially when you think that probably the majority of most operators’ service revenues are generated by legacy network equipment and platforms.
 That means that you have to decide which assets are still valuable for your business for revenue generation, over time.

 Deploying automation projects at scale is never going to be all smooth sailing, especially when you think that probably the majority of most operators’ service revenues are generated by legacy network equipment and platforms.